Tips to help your children sleep

-Co-sleeping is a safe and successful method to help your children sleep, when done in a safe and correct manner, but when your child becomes older it may be difficult to introduce a new routine into the mix.
+Co-sleeping can be a successful method to help your children sleep when done safely and correctly, but when your child becomes older it may be difficult to introduce a new routine into the mix.
 Trying to get your child to settle and sleep by themselves may take practice, but practice makes perfect – so keep trying!

 Look for sleep signals

 When you see the signs of tiredness, it may be the perfect time to put your little one to sleep in their own bed.
 Signs such as rubbing their eyes and forehead, daydreaming and heavy blinking may mean they’re feeling sleepy (in addition to the obvious yawns and closing eyes).
 Try to introduce a relaxing bedtime routine at this stage which takes place in their own bedroom.

 Although we all know listening to your child crying is complete torture, sometimes we can do more harm than good rushing in to attend.
 Which can lead to them wanting to sleep with mum and dad.
 Crying and loud noises don’t always mean your baby or child has woken, this can be done whilst still in a sleep cycle.
 You might find your child can self-soothe back to sleep quicker than if you were to disturb.
 It is important to note if your child has been sick or is poorly you must check on them regularly.

 Recognise, reward, repeat

 It’s important to recognise when your child has been good and deserves to be rewarded.
 A great option is to create a rewards chart whereby after a certain amount of nights spent sleeping in their own bed they will be praised with a special present or activity.
 This can help teach your child that they will be rewarded for sleeping by themselves and encourage them to repeat.